OldUnreal/UnrealTournamentPatches/README.md

 * Stacey Conley (aka "Flak"): this project would not have happened without her.
 Thank you Stacey, you are amazing!
 * Ryan C. Gordon (aka "icculus"): for his hard work on UT over the years and for SDL2.
 If you like Ryan's work, then please consider [supporting him](https://www.patreon.com/icculus).
 * Chris Dohnal: for contributing the UTGLR OpenGL and Direct3D 9 renderers.

-## Donations

-We are all volunteers who work on Unreal and Unreal Tournament in our spare time.
-If you like our work, then please consider making a small donation [here](https://www.oldunreal.com/donate.html).
-Please make sure to mention Unreal Tournament in your donation note!

-## Other Contributions

-We are more than happy to accept other contributions too.
-Some of the things we could use help with are:

-* Installers: The Linux and Mac versions of the patch currently lack an installer script/program.
-We would gladly accept 3rd party installers contributed by community members.
-* Documentation: Likewise, the Linux and Mac patches have little to no documentation.
-We assume that the installation process is self-explanatory.
-If you disagree, then please help us write some documentation.
-* Missing localizations: the new patches include several new in-game menu options as well as new 3D renderers and audio drivers.
-The text displayed by these new components is currently available in English only (although Spanish translations will be added soon).
-If you want to contribute text localizations, then please post them in our issue tracker.
-* Hardware: If you have any decent hardware that you want to donate, then please send a direct message to Smirftsch or anth through the OldUnreal forum.
-We are especially looking for more macOS development systems (we currently only have one 2012 MacBook Pro for 5 developers).